 The subtropical climate of the Sunshine State means the weather is never too hot or too cold to head outside and savor the outdoors.
-Plus, with an abundance of wide open spaces, perfect for social distancing, you’ll be able to discover Florida’s outdoor adventures and activities without a care in the world.

 During a holiday here, you’ll be able to choose between getting a good dose of fresh air while exploring scenic trails, enjoying incredible recreational activities within award-winning state parks, searching for vibrant wildlife, relaxing on one of the pristine beaches, or having an adventure of your own in wide open Florida.